math2001/FileManager/docs/commands.md

 #### Example

 - `0>file.py` Creates from the first folder, starting from the top.
 Here the prefix is useless, because it's the default value (you could have just typed `file.py`)
 - `1>file.py` Creates from the second folder, starting from the top
 - `-1>file.py` Creates from the first folder, starting from the **bottom**

 You get the idea.

+!!! note
-**Note**: Watch out, they're "code lists", which means that they start from `0`. `0` is the first one, `1` is the second, `2` is the third, etc...
+    Watch out, they're "code lists", which means that they start from `0`. `0` is the first one, `1` is the second, `2` is the third, etc...

 ### Changing the symbol (`>`)

-I personally don't like typing the `>`, because I have to move my hand a lot.
-So, I add an option to change it.
+I personally don't like typing the `>`, because I have to move my hand a looooong way :smile:.
+So, I added an option to change it.
 For my part, I chose a space.
-The problem is that if I have the following structure:
+The only "problem" is that if I have the following structure:

 ```
 test/